 Writing helps me organize and clarify my thoughts, and helps me to see exactly how, to what extent, and whether I understand something.
 Everything that you see here is likely not in its final form, and will be subject to further edits as I think on the subjects further.
 Drop me a line if you have a thought about my thoughts.
-It would be fun to discuss.

 Another benefit of this page, I hope, is that it will serve as a preliminary (but significant) introduction to me.
 This could be useful for any man who would like to date me, any person who would like to be my friend, or any professional wanting to know the manner in which I think.

-Fifth thought: The mood appropriate to “Thanksgiving” is most potently felt when I am shielded from nature’s indifference toward humanity by the technology of my species.
+Other thought: The mood appropriate to “Thanksgiving” is most potently felt when I am shielded from nature’s indifference toward humanity by the technology of my species.

-Seventh thought: It’s easy to understand why and how individuals in past times did not see that racism, sexism, homophobia, and other things were wrong.
+Other thought: It’s easy to understand why and how individuals in past times did not see that racism, sexism, homophobia, and other things were wrong.
 Most individuals are committing errors that are just as glaring today, but most do not perform the analyses necessary to reveal those errors, which are the same analyses that would have revealed the errors of past people in their own time.
 They eliminate errors with the imprecision and accident of emotion, rather than reason (as discussed in my dialectic on changing sexual orientation).

-Tenth thought: That curious feeling when you hear a language that you can’t understand.
+Other thought: That curious feeling when you hear a language that you can’t understand.
 If it is completely foreign, the language is merely an interesting sound to listen to.
 If you know a related language (in either grammar, vocabulary, or both), that mildly pleasant feeling becomes immense frustration, as your brain understands patterns and discrete grammatical structures in the spoken speech, but cannot make sense of it.

-Thirteenth thought: When advocating for a cause, controversial elements/campaigns that turn many people off of a cause are always useful and necessary.
+Other thought: When advocating for a cause, controversial elements/campaigns that turn many people off of a cause are always useful and necessary.
 But the dose makes the poison.